SeanIsayama/Food-Recipe-Study/README.md

 |`'rating'`	|Rating given|
 |`'review'`	|Review text|

-As this project investigates the relationship between the number of ingredients and the amount of calories (#) in each recipe, the two columns we referenced the most were:
+As this project investigates the relationship between the number of ingredients and the amount of calories (#) in each recipe, the two columns we will reference the most are:

-1. The 'nutrition' column of the first dataset.
-This column contains information about the recipe in the following format: <br><br>`'[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]'`<br><br>To allow the calories (#) to be more accessible, we decided to create a new column called calories in the merged dataset, which we will reference instead of the entire 'nutrition' column
+1. The `'nutrition'` column of the first dataset.
+This column contains information about the recipe in the following format: <br><br>`'[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]'`<br><br>To allow the calories (#) to be more accessible, we decided to create a new column called `'calories'` in the new merged dataset, which we will reference instead of the entire `'nutrition'` column

-2. The  ‘n_ingredients’ column of the first dataset.
+2. The `'n_ingredients'` column of the first dataset.
 This column contains the value for the number of ingredients in the recipe, which we use to compare with the calorie value of that recipe.

 ---